The monstrous pile of dirty baby clothes, soiled bibs, and poop-stained cloth diapers…

-That’s why it’s never a bad idea to use baby-safe detergents for everyone’s laundry!
+That’s why it’s never a bad idea to use the best stain removers and baby-safe detergents for everyone’s laundry!

 How to Wash Baby Clothes: Tips for Using the Washing Machine

-Washing an infant’s clothes isn’t a complicated process.
+Washing baby clothes isn’t a complicated process.
 It’s much like doing your own laundry, but with extra precautions.